kaizen-ai/kaizenflow/documentation/general/setup_dev_environment.md

 - Once you receive access key ID and secret access key run `aws configure` to generate aws config files:
-  - install aws client on your machine
+  - Install aws client on your machine
-  - run
+  - Run
     ```bash
     > aws configure
     ```
-  - specify access key ID and secret access key
+  - Specify access key ID and secret access key
-  - you may leave the default region name and default output format unassigned
+  - You may leave the default region name and default output format unassigned
-  - check that the `config` and `credentials` files have been created:
+  - Check that the `config` and `credentials` files have been created:
     ```bash
     > ls ~/.aws
     ```